Arkham/juliu.is/content/blog/performant-elm/index.md

 The app looks fast at a first glance.
 To be fair, you're probably using a quad-core machine with 16 GB of RAM.
 Maybe you should see how the app behaves on a lower end device.
-In Chrome, you can bring up the inspector, then go to Performance tab and choose how much you want to throttle your CPU.
+In Chrome, you bring up the inspector, then go to Performance tab and choose how much you want to throttle your CPU.

 ![Chrome CPU Throttling](./chrome-throttling.png)